 - Avoid anything that might skew your results — alcohol, caffeine, tobacco, strenuous exercise.
 All of the above can cause aberrations in your results or simply draw the truth in harsher strokes.

 - That said, staving off cigarettes for a brief spell before your exam won’t do much good if you’re a longtime smoker.
 The exam doesn’t test for nicotine, which actually disappears from the body fairly swiftly.
-Instead, they look for cotinine, which shows up in blood, urine, and saliva and leaves traceable amounts for about ten times as long.
+Instead, they look for cotinine, which shows up in blood, urine, and saliva and leaves traceable amounts for about 10 times as long.

 No prep can erase long-term bad habits, but it’s akin to riding a C average throughout the semester but then taking a good look at your notes the night before the final.
 It won’t bring you to the top percentile, but it may scrape you a low B.

-Our Term Life Insurance Review: Summed Up
+Term Life Insurance FAQs

 We've been digging into all kinds of life insurance policies and have published additional reviews for specific needs.
 Check them out below: